 This 27-hole championship course features three nine-hole courses, four sets of tees and it offers options for players of all skill levels.
 Designed by Arthur Hills, the private course features serene lakes and rolling fairways.
 It’s also one of the most popular courses in Naples and Pelican Bay is one of its largest communities.
 The 36-par course boasts Bermuda grass and a warm breeze from the Gulf of Mexico.
 You’re also likely to see a variety of birds soaring overhead, which only adds to this course’s relaxing atmosphere.

 This public course is one of the best golf courses in Naples.
-The 27-hole, 7,700-yard course boasts a large green, challenging holes and a lot of contours.
+The 27-hole, the 7,700-yard course boasts a large green, challenging holes and a lot of contours.
 Designed by Lewis-Azinger, the course gives players three nines and allows a variety of play options in multiple combinations.
 The TifEagle greens are a big hit and players love the wide and rolling Celebration fairways.
 The course is among acres of natural preserves and lakes, making it easy to enjoy the game.
 There is also a newly refurbished aqua driving range.

 In addition to our picks for the golf courses in Naples, we wanted to mention a few more.
 A couple of these are in Naples.
 The other is a little farther north in Bonita Springs.